2010 Rás Tailteann: Stage 6

 Stage 6 took place on 28 May, it began in Carrick-on-Suir and finished in Gorey, County Wexford.
 John Degenkolb of Thuringer Energie won the 127 km stage in just under three hours alongside Dan Craven of Rapha Condor-Sharp who came second in under a second behind John Degenkolb.

 Stage 7

 Mark Cassidy of An Post–Sean Kelly won the 151 km 7th Stage from Gorey to Kilcullen.

 Stage 8

-The final stage was from Kilcullen to Skerries, Co.
-Dublin and was won by German John Degenkolb of the Thuringer Energie team.
+The final stage was from Kilcullen to Skerries, County Dublin and was won by German John Degenkolb of the Thuringer Energie team.
 Alexander Wetterhall of Team Sprocket Pro became the first Swedish winner of the Ras with a time of 24 hours 44 mins 13 secs.
 He was 59 seconds ahead of Englands Peter Williams, with Dan Craven of Namibia back in 3rd place.
 Irelands Connor McConvey took 4th place, as well as the Best U23 rider class.
 McConveys An Post–Sean Kelly teammate Mark Cassidy won the KoM class.
 Final Stage winner Degenkolb also took the Points classification.

 Ryan Sherlock was the best County finisher.